 The doctors at Continental Hospitals in the Continental Institute of Emergency, Trauma Services & Critical Care Management are reputed, knowledgeable and experienced in the area of emergency medicine.
 They have won many accolades for their quality medical care and presence of mind during emergencies.
 They are part of many societies and federations of Emergency medicine in India and overseas.
 Our doctors have also been involved in the continuous training of personnel in the innovative ways of handling trauma patients at Continental Hospitals.

 Dr Sree Sowjanya Patibandla

-Senior Consultant and Head of the Department at Continental Institute of Trauma and Emergency Medicine
+Senior Consultant and HOD at Continental Institute of Trauma and Emergency Medicine

 A consultation with our panel of doctors, specialists and surgeons will help you determine what kind of services you may need to help diagnose and treat your condition.
 If you or someone in your family or friend’s circle are facing any health issues, please get in touch with us, we are here for you.